NewNetSuite 2026.1 — What's new

-What is NetSuite?
-A clear explanation of Oracle's cloud ERP
+What is Oracle NetSuite?
+A clear explanation of the cloud ERP

 NetSuite is a cloud-based ERP platform.
 ERP stands for Enterprise Resource Planning, which is a category name that obscures more than it explains.
 What it actually means: NetSuite is a unified system that handles your core business operations — financial management, supply chain management, resource management, cash management, orders, customers, and (optionally) eCommerce and HR — all in one database.